-Previously, I was a CRCS postdoctoral fellow at Harvard University.
+Previously, I was a CRCS postdoctoral fellow at Harvard University School of Engineering and Applied Sciences.
 I graduated with a Ph.D. in Machine Learning from Carnegie Mellon University in 2012.
 Here is my curriculum vitae, list of publications, and a blurb about me from University of Waterloo Magazine.

 Congrats to Mike Schaekermann for receving the 2020 Cheriton School of Computer Science Dissertation Award and the 2020 CAN-CS Distinguished Dissertation Award!

 Congrats to Jessy Ceha for receving Best Paper Honorable Mention for her CHI 2021 paper!